Does tea break a fast?

 13:11, or Circadian Rhythm Fasting

-13:11, which can also be taken as Circadian rhythm fasting, where you fast for thirteen hours and eat for eleven hours.
+13:11, which can also be taken as circadian rhythm fasting, where you fast for thirteen hours and eat for eleven hours.
 13:11 hour intermittent fasting is suggested as the basic type of fasting.

 16:8

 16:8 is the most recommended kind of fasting method where you fast for sixteen hours and then eat for eight hours.
-This method is followed by Hugh Jackman and Jennifer Aniston.

 18:6